-- We reported an income tax benefit of \$748,000 for 2014 as the result of a deferred tax benefit of \$758,000 recorded in the fourth quarter of 2014.
-The deferred tax benefit related to the release of valuation allowance pertains to net operating loss carryforwards in our European subsidiary that were previously fully reserved. - We recorded income tax expense of \$655,000 for 2013, representing an effective rate of 45.8%. - See Note 11 of the Consolidated Financial Statements for additional detail regarding income taxes, including a reconciliation of the income tax expense/benefit to the U.S. statutory rate for each year.
+- We reported an income tax benefit of \$238,000 for 2015, an effective rate of 16.3%. - Our effective rate was lower than the U.S. statutory rate of 34% due to the impact of the non-deductible operating loss in the Philippines and income taxes incurred in other foreign countries.
+In our European subsidiary, we recorded a reduction to our deferred tax assets as the result of reduction in income tax rates beginning in 2017.
+In addition, we recognized state income tax expense due to our separate company filing status in several states. - In 2014, we reported an income tax benefit of \$748,000 as the result of a deferred tax benefit of \$758,000 recorded in the fourth quarter of 2014.
+The deferred tax benefit related to the release of a valuation allowance on net operating loss carryforwards in our European subsidiary that were previously fully reserved. - See Note 11 of the Consolidated Financial Statements for additional detail regarding income taxes, including a reconciliation of the income tax expense/benefit to the U.S. statutory rate for each year.